Exploring Shogi GUI programs and Engines available for free

 In recent years, most shogi playing applications are made up of two parts.
 Namely, "GUI part" and "Engine part."

-This makes it easy for backend (Engine) developer to focus on developing engine part only while frontend (GUI) developer can polish up the user experience.
+This makes it easy for a backend (Engine) developer to focus on developing engine part only while a frontend (GUI) developer can polish up the user experience.

 What is USI protocol?
 It stands for Universal Shogi Interface.
 This was inspired by UCI, the Universal Chess Interface protocol.

-As a matter of fact, if you are familiar with Chess program such as Arena, you should feel at home with this paradigm.
-Only thing is that instead of UCI or WinBoard, The Shogi variant uses USI to communicate.
+If you are familiar with Chess program such as Arena, you should feel at home with this paradigm.
+The only thing is that instead of UCI or WinBoard, The Shogi variant uses USI to communicate.

-There are three notable Shogi GUI programs.
-There may be more but those are the ones you can easily find on the Internet.
+There are Four notable Shogi GUI programs.
+There may be more, but those are the ones you can quickly find on the Internet.

 | GUI Name | Default Engine | Download site | File format | Adding Engines |